RodrigoGonzalez/flake8-custom-import-rules/README.rst

                                 reusable functions or classes.
                                 Turned on by default.

-restrict-test-imports           This flag restricts imports within test files.
-This
+restrict-test-imports           This flag restricts imports from test files and
-                                can be used to enforce separation of testing and production code.
+                                the tests directory.
+This can be used to enforce separation of testing and production code.
                                 Turned on by default.

 restrict-conftest-imports       This flag restricts imports within pytest's